Cottonmouth (Cornell Stokes): In other media

 Cornell Bertram "Cottonmouth" Stokes appears in Luke Cage, portrayed by Mahershala Ali as an adult and Elijah Boothe as a teenager.
-This version despises his nickname, which was derived from a childhood incident wherein several of his teeth were knocked out, is capable of killing people bare-handed, the grandson of Harlem crime lord Maybelline "Mama Mabel" Stokes, cousin of city councilwoman Mariah Dillard, and was part of a gang in his youth alongside barbershop owner, Robert "Pop" Hunter.
-In the present, Stokes publicly operates as the owner of the Harlem's Paradise nightclub while secretly working as a private arms dealer alongside Dillard, his assistant Shades, and several corrupt police officers on his payroll.
-While attempting to kill a group of street thugs who interrupted a deal he was conducting, Cottonmouth runs afoul of Luke Cage and Pop is killed in the crossfire of a botched hit on the last thug.
-Cage retaliates by attacking Cottonmouth's stash houses and depleting the arms dealer's fortune, but NYPD Detective Rafael Scarfe sells out Cage to Cottonmouth, who makes several failed attempts to kill Cage or drive him out of Harlem.
-Meanwhile, after internal affairs starts to investigate his actions, Scarfe attempts to blackmail Cottonmouth, who shoots him and leaves him for dead.
+This version despises his nickname, which was derived from a childhood incident wherein several of his teeth were knocked out.
+Additionally, he is the grandson of Harlem crime lord Maybelline "Mama Mabel" Stokes, younger cousin and adopted brother of Mariah Dillard, and was part of a gang in his youth alongside barbershop owner Robert Hunter.
+In the present, Stokes publicly operates as the owner of the Harlem's Paradise nightclub while secretly working as a private arms dealer alongside Dillard and Shades.
+After internal affairs starts to investigate his actions, Rafael Scarfe attempts to blackmail Cottonmouth, who shoots him and leaves him for dead.
 Before he dies, Scarfe tells Cage and Claire Temple everything he knows about Cottonmouth's operation.
-Cottonmouth is subsequently arrested, but the Stokes' family lawyer Benjamin Donovan bails him out.
-While addressing the fallout, Stokes gets into an argument with Dillard over their upbringing, during which he invokes memories of their uncle raping her as a child, leading to her killing him and framing Cage for it.
+Cottonmouth is subsequently arrested, but Benjamin Donovan bails him out.
+While addressing the fallout, Stokes gets into an argument with Dillard over their upbringing, during which he invokes memories of their uncle raping her as a child.
+Dillard kills Stokes and frames Cage for his death.